 A neurosurgeon by the name of Alf Breig wrote a book about his findings of “adverse mechanical tension on the central nervous system.”
 He found that there are specific bones directly anchored to the spinal cord itself through the dura mater and dentate ligaments.
 These findings gave way to much of the discoveries of these neurologically-based techniques.

-I founded Two Rivers Chiropractic in La Crosse, Wisconsin using these techniques.
+I founded Two Rivers Chiropractic in Eau Claire, Wisconsin using these techniques.
 The bones found through spinal surgery that have those direct connections are the bones that I check during each patient visit.
 If the system is clear, no adjustments are given for the day.
 Instead, we celebrate that the body is in balance.
 Yes, there may still be symptomology, but from a neurologic standpoint the setting is already correct for the body to heal.
 It’s the same concept as when you sprain an ankle.
 Right away it is really painful–this symptom is a good thing!
 If we attempted to “fix” it, we would stress that joint beyond capacity and further injure it.
 Symptoms can sometimes be present, even when the body is doing what it’s supposed to do.

 In short, there are three camps of thinking when looking at the body for chiropractic adjustments: